A serene ride in a balloon is the perfect way to see the outback in all its glory, a bleary-eyed Jennifer Pinkerton finds.

 The details: Outback hot air ballooning

 Getting there: Alice Springs is 2700 kilometres west of Sydney via the Stuart Highway.
-Fly there with Qantas or Virgin Australia from $350.
+Fly there with Qantas or Virgin Australia.

 Staying there: We stayed at Lasseters Hotel Casino, which has views of the MacDonnell Ranges and is a 10-minute walk from the town’s main shopping district.